How to Fund Your Gastric Sleeve Surgery

 Now the bad news.
 Medicare only pays approximately $863.15 for a gastric sleeve.
 That does leave quite a gap payment that you will need to come up with.

-3. Private Health Insurance
+3. Use Your Private Health Insurance (If You Have it)

 Private Health Insurance will cover the hospital stay for your gastric bypass surgery and depending on your level of coverage, will also pay a portion of the out-of-pocket expenses for the surgery.
-Ensure that you are eligible in your cover for bariatric surgery.
+Ensure that you are eligible for your cover for bariatric surgery.

 Unfortunately, many private health insurance providers do exclude bariatric services except for the top tier policies.
 Give your provider a call to see if you are eligible on your plan.